schelterlabs/deml-lab/assignment2/README.md

 ## Task 3: Implement your own MapReduce Engine

-Check MapReduceEngine.execute
+In this task, you have to implement your own simple MapReduce engine.
+Note that instead of the typical case of implementing the functions `f_m` and `f_r` that are executed by the MapReduce engine, this task has a different setup.
+The functions `f_m` and `f_r` are given for a simple wordcount algorithm and you have to implement the underlying runtime that applies them to the input data, according to the MapReduce paradigm.

+Use `python task3.py` to execute this task and implement your solution in [components/mapreduce.py](components/mapreduce.py).
+You have to implement methods to run the typical three phases of a MapReduce job:

-(1) Run the map-phase: for each partition, transform each input record with f_r (2) Run the shuffle-phase: create as many output partitions as we have reducers, all records with the same key must land in the same group in the same partition
+ 1. Run the [map-phase](https://github.com/schelterlabs/deml-lab/blob/master/assignment2/components/mapreduce.py#L28): for each partition, transform each input record with `f_r`
+ 2. Run the [shuffle-phase](https://github.com/schelterlabs/deml-lab/blob/master/assignment2/components/mapreduce.py#L33): create as many output partitions as we have reducers, and ensure that all records with the same key are put into the same group in the same partition
-(3) Run the reduce phase: apply f_r to every group in every partition
+ 3. Run the [reduce phase](https://github.com/schelterlabs/deml-lab/blob/master/assignment2/components/mapreduce.py#L37): apply `f_r` to every group in every partition

-Your change does not need to be parallel or efficient
+Note that your implementation does not need to run in parallel or be efficient or be able to handle large datasets.

 ## Task 4: Parallel Linear Regression with MapReduce